alxrey/alxrey/README.md

 ### Hi there 👋, I'm alxrey

-An embedded system developer :robot:
+An embedded system developer.
+I live and work in Switzerland :switzerland:

 <!--
 **alxrey/alxrey** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.